lntruong181/Guess-My-Number/README.md

 # Guess-My-Number
+> A game using plain javascript, html, css

-A small famous game.
+> A small famous game.
 Player will guess the secret number and the score will decrease each time answer wrong

+### `Author: Truong OT`

 Layout game